ni/install-systemlink-enterprise/release-notes/2024-02/README.md

 ## New Features and Behavior changes

 - Use the Lab Management System (LMS) to create, view, and manage work orders and test plans for the products you are testing.
-- Use Specification Management to maintain a central repository of specifications that you can use to analyze test results and measurements.
+- Use Specification Management APIs to maintain a central repository of specifications that you can use to analyze test results and measurements.
 - Create routines to automate an action when an event occurs.
 - Distribute Helm charts through the Docker registry (OCI) to simplify your deployment.
 - Added support for Kubernetes 1.28.